chennnnnyize-zz/load_forecasts_attack/README.md

 ## Run Experiments with PreProcessed Datasets
-We make use of weather data from Dark Sky API and load data from ENTSOE(European Network of Transmission System Operators for Electricity)
+We make use of

+weather data from Dark Sky API;

+load data from ENTSOE(European Network of Transmission System Operators for Electricity).

 ### June 17th, 2019: Updates on attacking a power network
 Vulnerabilities of Power System Operations to Load Forecasting Data Injection Attacks [Paper](https://arxiv.org/abs/1906.04926)